cdapio/cdap/docs/courses/source/modules/m02_reactor_capabilities.rst

 Module Objectives
 =================

-In this module, you will look at:
+In this module, you will learn about:

 - Continuuity Reactor APIs
 - Reactor as an integrated platform
 - Reactor's application lifecycle support

-.. - Transaction support in Reactor
-.. - Idempotency of data objects

 ----